 |* Tuition and fees subject to change.|

-Of course, everyone loves the field school in semester three - off-campus - where you put your skills into practice.
+Of course, everyone loves the off campus field school following semester four - where you put your skills into practice.
 You'll learn from Fleming professors who have been very active in the field and possess strong backgrounds in several environmental disciplines.
 For example, they have been involved in local and international projects including stream rehabilitation and the development of a new, natural biological wastewater treatment system in Mexico.
 These experiences have led to the development of new course content that guides students to investigate new and natural methods of treating wastewater and practical methods of land rehabilitation.

 The Environmental Technician program is currently in the process of introducing "learning competencies" into the curriculum.
 It is anticipated that students will have the opportunity to demonstrate mastery in selected applications/modules and participate in the validation of these "learning competencies" on an optional basis.
 Successful completion of these modules will be recognized by the program.